MarkFicht/reflex-game/README.md

 This project uses the firebase, for prue multi player game in real time. <br />
 [DEMO here](https://gra-reflex.firebaseapp.com/#/)
+Mechanism for game is in BETA, working only X button without without displaying the sequence

 ### What's inside?
 * Login panel